dilanchoksi/diamondalysis/README.md

 Statistical Analysis: Descriptive statistics, correlation analysis, and regression analysis

 Data Visualization: Utilizing scatter plots, histograms, and correlation matrices to visualize relationships and patterns in the data

-## Project Structure

-### Dataset Exploration:

-Loading the dataset and understanding its structure.

-Conducting descriptive statistics to gain insights into the data.

-### Exploratory Data Analysis (EDA):

-Visualizing the relationships between numerical features and diamond price.

-Formulating questions and hypotheses based on initial observations.

-### Analysis and Findings:

-Addressing research questions through statistical analysis and machine learning.

-Investigating the impact of numerical and non-numerical features on diamond pricing.

-### Conclusion:

-Summarizing the key findings and insights obtained from the analysis.

-Reflecting on the implications for the diamond industry and potential areas for further research.

-## Conclusion

-This project provides a comprehensive analysis of diamond valuation, shedding light on the intricate interplay between various attributes and market dynamics.
-By leveraging data science techniques, I've gained valuable insights into the factors influencing diamond pricing, paving the way for deeper understanding and informed decision-making within the diamond industry.